-How to Tolerate Tricky Housemates
+How to Deal with Difficult Housemates

-01 August 2017 • 6 min read
+01 August 2017 • 7 min read

 Hopefully, you’ll have been lucky enough to have a lovely bunch of people to live with for the next academic year.
-Sadly though, for some students this isn't the case.
-If after moving in you’re already dreading starting the new term, don't worry, you aren't alone.
+Sadly, though, for some students this isn't the case.
+If after moving in, you’re already dreading starting the new term, don't worry, you aren't alone.

 The spoilt brat

-Starting to get irritated when that spoilt brat always brags about having the better car?
+Starting to get irritated when that spoiled brat always brags about having the better car?
 The designer clothes?
 The newest iPhone?
-They’ve probably also been on a ‘gap yah’ - which they can’t resist telling you all about.
+They’ve probably also been on a ‘gap yah’ – which they can’t resist telling you all about.

 The slob